wp-cli/handbook/commands/site/create.md

 : Title of the new site.
 Default: prettified slug.

 [\--email=&lt;email&gt;]
-: Email for Admin user.
+: Email for admin user.
 User will be created if none exists.
-Assignement to Super Admin if not included.
+Assignment to super admin if not included.

 [\--network_id=&lt;network-id&gt;]
 : Network to associate new site with.
 Defaults to current network (typically 1).